josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

         path: postPath
       }
     })
+  )

+  const sortedPosts = allPosts.sort((a, b) => {
-  ).sort((a, b) => new Date(b.date) - new Date(a.date))
+    return new Date(b.meta.date) - new Date(a.meta.date)
+  })

   return {
-    body: JSON.stringify(allPosts)
+    body: JSON.stringify(sortedPosts)
   }
 }
 ```

-**Whoa!** That's a lot.
-I just plopped that all in from the get-go here because I felt it probably wasn't worth going into _everything_ happening there step by step.
-But let's hit some highlights to get a bit of context:
+**Whoa!** That might look like a lot, but when you consider it's actually _everything_ we need for our API route, it's kind of impressive how few lines that is!

+Let's go over what's happening in that above snippet.

-* `import.meta.glob` is not Svelte or SvelteKit; it's a Vite function.
-It imports any files that matches the string we give it (in this case, all `.md` files inside of the `_posts` folder).
+- `import.meta.glob` is not Svelte or SvelteKit; it's a Vite function.
+It imports any files that match the string we give it (in this case, all `.md` files inside of the `_posts` folder).

-* `import.meta.glob` returns an object where each file's relative path as the key, and the value is a "resolver" function (my term; not official) that loads the file contents as a JavaScript promise.
-So the next step is to `await` for _all_ of those resolver promises to, uh, resolve.
+- `import.meta.glob` returns an object where each file's relative path is the key, and the value is a "resolver" function (my term; not official) that loads the file contents as a JavaScript promise.
+So the next step is to call all of those resolvers, and wait for the promises to, uh, resolve.

-* Since `Promise.all` requires an iterable, we convert the original object given to us by `import.meta.glob` to an array, using `Object.entries`.
-(We could do this inline, but I like each step to be its own line, generally.)
+  (_Since `Promise.all` requires an iterable, we convert the original object to an array, using `Object.entries`.
+We could do this inline, but I like each step to be its own line, generally._)

-* Inside the `map` method, we wait for the promise to retrieve the file's contents to resolve.
-We then grab its metadata, and reshape the full file path into a useable URL path.
+- The `map` method is there to get the data we want from each file, and reshape it how we want, so it's easier to work with on the front end.

-* Once that's all done, we just sort the posts by descending date (since this is a blog, of course, and we'll want our newest posts showing first).
+- Once that's all done, we sort the posts by descending date (since this is a blog, of course, and we'll want our newest posts showing first).

-* Finally, we convert the finished product to JSON and `return` it as the `body` of our API response.
+- Finally, we convert the finished product to JSON and `return` it as the `body` of our API response.
 (The 200 status code is implicit here.)

 <SideNote>
 Ideally, we should probably have a try/catch block here, too.
 </SideNote>

-**Let's try it out!** Refresh your `/blog/posts.json` path now, and you should see some _real_ data!
+**Let's try it out!** Refresh your `/api/posts.json` path now, and you should see some _real_ data!

 ![The data from our posts is now coming through as JSON!](/images/post_images/sveltekit-posts-json.png)

 Plus, it should feel good to know that now, this route will update automatically with each Markdown post we add to the `_posts` folder!

-#### Other considerations
+#### Other considerations and improvements

+There's plenty to improve here.
+For starters, this function does a lot, and coule be a bit refactored.
+(Sorting the dates, for example, could probably be extracted to its own utility function.)

-We'll probably want to add some other extra features to this API route eventually.
+Functionally, we'll probably want to add some other extra features to this API route eventually.
 For example, we might not want the server to return _every_ post on the site.
 Depending on the number of posts, that might get prohibitively time-intensive.
 We may also want to add pagination, which would require having controls for how many posts are returned, and offsetting the returned posts.
 (Easily enough accomplished with JavaScript array methods like `slice`, but not worth going into in depth here.)

 Another possible future enhancement would be adding the post's content to the returned JSON, which we don't do currently.
 The "resolver" function offers a `default.render.html` method for that, if you so choose.
-We don't need it for our current example, though.

-You could also build in some filtering, but remember that this site won't have a live server.
-The API route is going to be statically pre-generated, so it might be better to either have the dynamic parts client-side, _or_ build out some dynamic API routes.
+You could also build in some filtering, but remember that this site won't actually have a live server.
+The API route is going to be statically pre-generated, so it might be better to either have the dynamic parts client-side, _or_ build out some dynamic API routes to handle parameters.
+The [SvelteKit docs section on Rest parameters](https://kit.svelte.dev/docs#routing-advanced-rest-parameters) is worth a look.

 Anyway, we'll worry about all that later (if at all).
 For now, it's working great, and we can use our new API route in our blog index page!